 Patrick Rhatican, a former Tiger standout, is in his fifth season on Trinity’s coaching staff.

-For the second consecutive year, Coach Rhatican will coach the Tigers tight ends.
-He previously was the coach of Trinity’s stalwart offensive line.
+For the second consecutive year, Coach Rhatican will coach the Tiger tight ends.
+He had previously coached Trinity’s stalwart offensive line from 2013 through 2015.

 He became a Trinity Tiger in 2009, arriving on campus from Plano, Texas, and Dallas Jesuit High School.
 Coach Rhatican anchored the offensive line, receiving All-SCAC honors in 2012.
 The O-Line helped to lead Trinity to national statistical rankings in the NCAA Division III that year.
 The Tigers scored 349 points (34.9 per game), for a No. 35 ranking.
 In total offense, Trinity ranked 40th nationally with 4,305 total yards (2,531 passing and 1,774 rushing).